ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 ---
-title: Securing HDFS, Hive AND HBase with Apache Knox and Apache Ranger
+title: Securing HDFS, Hive and HBase with Knox and Ranger
 tutorial-id: 571
 platform: hdp-2.5.0
 tags: [knox, ranger]
 ---

+# Securing HDFS, Hive and HBase with Knox and Ranger

 ## Introduction